Athlete/athlete-api-docs/resources/messages.rst

 Arguments - None

-Returns all the conversations, sorted by last active.
+Returns all the conversations for the logged in user.
+You can see it as the "Inbox" for that user.
+The first conversations will be the ones with unread messages.
+After that it's ordered just by date.

 Get One Conversation
 ---------------------